1. Banfffffff*!$?@(*&#?^@%! Part 1

 And also some music, possibly.
 But I didn't get a photo of that.

-(I have just realised the little girl in that photo has no face.
+(I have just realized the little girl in that photo has no face.
 Erm...that's a dangerous ostrich.)

 So I have been sent all the way up here with ten other Oberlin composition students and two professors, on a noble mission: sit in a hut, stare at snow and be inspired.
 Oooh!
 Basically, work bloody hard and write a bloody massive piece of music.
 How long?
 3 weeks.
 PANIC ATTACK.

 Calm down, remember, the huskies are coming soon!!

 Banff is really, really cool.
 It's gooorgeous and crazy.
 Us resident artists get totally pampered - there's a massive swimming pool, sauna, gym, free concerts, we live in a what's basically a hotel, and the food is delicious.
 Oh, the fruit smoothies.
 Our professors give a few group seminars and private lessons whenever we need them, but basically we're left to work independently.
 We each have a particular project that we've decided to work on - for example, I'm setting poems, and other people are writing operas or string quartets.
 We're encouraged to collaborate with the many other musicians, artists and writers undertaking creative residencies here, and it's a very collective kind of environment.
 The whole trip is heavily subsidised - I only had to pay for flights, and $200 for everything else.
 I don't know how Oberlin wangled this one.
 It's a seriously great winter term opportunity and I feel really lucky to have been able to go.
 You couldn't ask for a better place to spend some productive time, have some space to think - and have a lot of fun, of course.

 - Spend night illegally squatting in practice room on futon with something dead in it, because I am a sleepily-challenged human who is incompatible with any type of roommate - mine was extremely nice, by the way.
 Here she is, running away from me: